Vinod-Kumar-R/AutomationTesting/README.md

-# Automation Framework for testing Web Application and Mobile Application using Selenium WebDriver
+# Automation Framework for testing Web Application, Mobile Application and API Testing using Selenium WebDriver, Appium and Spring cloud open feign.
-Keyword Driven Framework is a Test Data Driven (TDD) and it's has been implemented using JAVA and Spring Core.
+Keyword Driven Framework is a Test Data Driven (TDD) and it's has been implemented using JAVA and Spring boot.
 Main method start from class "Mainfunction.java" under package "com.automation.baseframework"

 **Below feature are support by framework**
- 1. Web Browser, Mobile Browser and Browser Stack
+ 1. Web Browser, Mobile Browser, Browser Stack and API
  2. Support all type of Browser
  3. Object Repository for storing the DOM element are support in 2 way and it configurable
     1. CSV file